 - Your blood pressure may improve within a few days and the scarring to arteries and the heart will decrease.

 - Your risk of cardiovascular (heart attack) and vascular (stroke) disease will return to that of someone who never smoked within approximately 10 years of quitting.

 - Your lung function and symptoms of lung disease may improve within a few months.

-- Your risk of cancer (especially, the risk of lung cancer) will return to that of someone who never smoked with approximately 15 years of quitting.
+- Your risk of cancer (especially the risk of lung cancer) will return to that of someone who never smoked within approximately 15 years of quitting.

 While the damage to your tissues decreases after quitting, another key consideration that Hericks mentions is all around you: those you love.

 Kids who see smoking at home are more likely to develop an interest in the bad habit.
 Hericks said exposure to nicotine can result in a change in their developing brains.

 “In addition to seeing parents and mentors model smoking, the chemical exposure could make it more likely to want to try smoking.
 That could result in addiction,” he said.